The Cooking School @ Hedera Farm

-Join us in the beautifully renovated Farmhouse Kitchen @ Hedera Farm for a series of intimate hands-on cooking classes, demonstrations, workshops, and dinners led by Chef Kenn.
+Join us in the beautifully renovated Farmhouse @ Hedera Farm for a series of intimate hands-on cooking classes, demonstrations, workshops, and dinners led by Chef Kenn.
 Each class will focus on a theme, seasonal ingredient, or special technique, and many include a family-style dinner featuring the class-made dish.
 Classes are suitable for all experience levels, and are currently limited to eight participants.

 In every class we’ll discuss proper ingredient selection and sourcing, suitable substitutions, and proper food handling and cooking techniques as well as considerations for health and safety, storage, and problem-solving on the fly… and we’ll eat well!